gardener/gardener/docs/proposals/01-extensibility.md

   lastOperation: ...
 ```

-##### Generic resources
+##### Generic Resources

 Some components are cloud-specific and must be deployed by the cloud-specific botanists.
 Others might need to deploy another pod next to the shoot's control plane or must do anything else.
 Some of these might be important for a functional cluster (e.g., the cloud-controller-manager, or a CSI plugin in the future), and controllers should be able to report errors back to the user.
-Consequently, in order to trigger the controllers to deploy these components Gardener would write a `Generic` CRD to the Seed to trigger the deployment.
+Consequently, in order to trigger the controllers to deploy these components, Gardener would write a `Generic` CRD to the Seed to trigger the deployment.
 No operation is depending on the status of these resources, however, the entire reconciliation flow is.

 ```yaml